-Excess moisture is the reason for water streaks on interior walls.
+Excess moisture inside your home can cause water streaks on interior walls and ceilings.
 This moisture can come from a number of places.
 Once you know the specific reason for the water streaks on your walls, you can repair the problem and clean the unsightly stains away.
-Keep in mind that water streaks are more than simply an eyesore -- they could indicate rot and mold growth behind the wall, a fact that puts a sense of urgency on repairing the issue as soon as possible.
+Keep in mind that water streaks are more than simply an eyesore.
+They could indicate rot and mold growth behind the wall, a fact that puts a sense of urgency on repairing the issue as soon as possible.

-Roofs can become leaky when they are damaged.
-Likely causes of roof damage in cold climates are ice dams.
+In cold climates, ice dams can cause roof damage and leaks in the winter.
 The water behind these frozen dams builds up and often finds its way beneath the shingles.
 The most likely place for this to occur is directly above the exterior walls because warm air escapes here and melts the ice.
 When this happens, water streaks appear near the top of walls in rooms located on the highest story of your home.

 If your home has a moisture problem resulting in water streaks on interior walls, the best way to fix the problem is to increase ventilation.
 Spot ventilation is the use of exhaust fans in particularly humid areas of the home, such as the kitchen and bathroom.
 If spot ventilation isn't enough to get rid of excess moisture, a whole-house ventilation system should be considered.
 Whatever kind of ventilation you select, ensure that exhaust fans are vented to the exterior, not the attic or another interior location.

 Holly Meehleis has been a writer for five years.
 She has published thousands of articles on numerous company websites and blogs.
 Meehleis holds an Associate of Applied Science degree in interior design.
 Her writing experience covers a broad array of subjects, including home decorating and design.